 However, when there is too much sugar in the brain, the cells in this organ can easily absorb the glucose.

-Iit is worth noting that brain cells, unlike other cells in the body, do not require insulin to absorb glucose.
-This means that the cells in the brain will directly absorb the glucose from the bloodstream because sugar usually crosses the barrier in the brain fast.
+It is worth noting that brain cells, unlike other cells in the body, do not require insulin to absorb glucose.
+This means that the cells in the brain will DIRECTLY absorb the glucose from the bloodstream because sugar usually crosses the barrier in the brain fast.

 After a long period of consuming simple carbohydrates and sugar, the brain will have an overflow of sugar that is not beneficial in any way.